Im-Rises/Chip8topia/README.md

 - [ ] Add audio
 - [ ] Add save states ? (if yes create a window with an image preview of the save state) add in File main bar section
 - [ ] Do a general optimization and cleanup of the code
+- [ ] Inputs seems to be very slow, correct using update every frame... instead of event

 ## Documentation